SenseNet/sncom-resources/content/docs/api/basic-concepts/entry.md

 ## Get a single content by Path

-Service path followed by the site relative path of the parent and an entity name wrapped by aposthrophes and parentheses.
+In this case the URL is the service path followed by the site relative path of the parent and an entity name wrapped by aposthrophes and parentheses.

 [comment]: # (Example here - REST, .NET, JavaScript, Reactjs)